jazzband/django-mongonaut/README.rst

 About
 =====
 django-mongonaut is an introspective interface for working with Mongo via mongoengine.
-Rather then attempt to staple this functionality into the Admin interface, django-mongonaut takes the approach of rolling a new framework from scratch.
+Rather then attempt to staple this functionality into Django's Admin interface, django-mongonaut takes the approach of rolling a new framework from scratch.

 Installation
 ============